- Local Attractions

 For all members, guests and visitors, please refrain from wearing denim clothing.
 Branding or logos should be discreet.
 Shirts that just cover the belt may be worn outside shorts, pants or trousers.

 For men, smart casual means a collared shirt, or polo-neck; tailored shorts, or trousers; and socks that are complement the colour of clothing.

 For women, smart casual means a collared shirt, tailored pants, three-quarter pants, or tailored shorts and skirts.
 Socks should complement the colour of other clothing.

 Where members, guests and visitors are playing golf, the above golfing attire and clean shoes, including spikeless golf shoes, may be worn in the clubhouse prior to or following play.
-Please don’t go further than the changing rooms with spiked shoes or headwear.
+Please don’t go further than the changing rooms with headwear.
 Shoes must be worn and clean before entering the clubhouse.

 For members, families and guests who are using the tennis courts, tennis attire and tennis shoes are expected.
 Swimming attire should only be worn in the pool area.
 There are changing rooms available at the swimming pool.

 This code also applies to junior members and children 8-years and older accompanying members.